nerdfiles/proposal-planning/readme.md

 (We see you Comcast, SAP, VMWare, Dun & Bradstreet, Microsoft selling personally identifiable data to ICE, advertising "REST APIs", not "REST*ful*"; i.e., "transformative", and hey, please articulate why [MUST][rfc2119] hypermedia control *not* be used in GraphQL again, for "[conveyor-tube][tube]" messaging "data APIs"?)

 A regular tragedy of the commons, if you ask me.
 And who really asks anything about anything anymore, all the Major Companies giving no feedback due to their security policies — lacking ODRL?
 GDPR?
-They're all doing the "best for the best customers with the best tools at the best times in the best SDLCs?
+Even jazz was "[conceived to be about something][jazz]"!
+They're all doing the "best for the best customers with the best tools at the best times in the best SDLCs"?
 But then, [accessibility *is* security and privacy][privacy]; elsewhere: almost none of it is build "on" "transformative APIs"[6]; that means no sandwiches for you!
 You're aware of who Jeff Bezos is, and how his [API Mandate][apimandate] has constrained your business valid logic's capabilities, hindered interrelations among and between others in the web and its search engine results pages and your peers, obscured and obfuscated the attributes,